 Regulations on various issues relating to students of the university, such as payment of fees, residence regulations, discipline and misconduct, how to pursue a complaint, etc.

-Provisions for the financial management of the university, which are binding on all students and staff of the university.
-Access to the Regulations is limited to staff and students.
+Regulations governing the financial management of the university, which are binding on all students and staff of the university.

 These deal with aspects of the university’s affairs and its governance which are not covered by other Regulations, or the university’s Ordinances, including the powers and duties of the Academic Board, the membership and organisation of Schools, and the use of university buildings.